 Care for a child after birth (also known as baby bonding leave) or placement for adoption or foster care with the employee

-Care for a spouse, registered domestic partner, son, daughter, or parent who has a serious health condition
+Care for a spouse, registered domestic partner, son, daughter, parent. sibling, grandparent or grandchild who has a serious health condition

 The employee's own serious health condition that makes the employee unable to perform his or her job